antUnity/uActionSystems/README.md

-# uActionSystems
+# antunity.ActionSystems

-**uActionSystems** is a data-driven framework for the Unity Engine designed to handle complex action logic, requirement validation, and rule systems.
-Built on the **uGameData** indexing toolkit, it decouples gameplay logic from specific implementations, allowing for highly composable and designer-friendly systems.
+**antunity.ActionSystems** is a data-driven framework for the Unity Engine designed to handle complex action logic, requirement validation, and rule systems.
+Built on the **antunity.GameData** indexing toolkit, it decouples gameplay logic from specific implementations, allowing for highly composable and designer-friendly systems.

 ### Dependencies
-This toolkit utilizes and requires [uGameData](https://github.com/antUnity/uGameData) to be installed.
+This toolkit utilizes and requires [antunity.GameData](https://github.com/antUnity/antunity.GameData) to be installed.

 ## Core Concepts